3qilabs/awetestlib/README.md

 ### Setup Safari (Mac OS X only)

 To setup support for Safari browser, please follow the instructions at [SafariDriver](http://code.google.com/p/selenium/wiki/SafariDriver)

+It is important to start a selenium-server-standalone process in a terminal session before running Safari scripts.
+When using raw Watir-webdriver for Safari, open the browser with

+    browser = Watir::Browser.new(:remote, :desired_capabilities=>:'safari')

 ### Setup Chrome
 To setup support for Google Chrome browser, please download the latest Chromedriver version from [here](http://code.google.com/p/chromedriver/downloads/list)